rachel-fischoff/ctd-app/README.md

 # Overview

 ## Rachel's Plant Shop - Inventory
-The goal of this project is to create a React app that tracks inventory of at least one.
+The goal of this project is to create an application that tracks inventory of at least one product.
 The user is able to increase and decrease the amount of a product.
 The user also receives an email when the product is at zero.
 This iteration creates a fictional plant store where the user (an employee) can update inventory and receive an email when there is none of a certain plant in stock.
-It also allows the user to add new inventory.
+In order to update inventory in the Firestore DB, the user needs to sign in with google for authentication.
 The project uses a list of 53 plants `plantsList.json` See import.js for steps to upload the json to a cloud Firestore DB.

 The project is deployed through [Netlify](https://ctd-plant-shop.netlify.app/) at https://ctd-plant-shop.netlify.app/

-TBD: info about authentication & DB configs

 ## How Does it Work?
-Upon opening the web page, the user can search for plants in the shop by name or id or add a new plant to the inventory.
+Upon opening the web page, any user can search for plants in the shop by name.
+The employee needs to sign in with google to update the inventory and save to the DB.
+The initial rendering of the web page is in a ListView but the user can choose a GridView as well.

 ## Next Steps
-1. Create Node/Express Backend with MongoDB
+1. Create Node/Express Backend with MongoDB and have the backend send out emails and authentication.
+1. Add React-Router and create details page for each plant item and let the authenicated user edit details.
+1. Create an Add Plant button on the home page that allows authenicated users to add new items.
-1. Add Testing
+1. Testing

 # Requirements To Set Up Locally
 1. A command line application such as Terminal.